Final Portfolio

 Wilke (2019) contains lots of good information about creating good graphics.
 The chapter titles make it easy to find advice on particular issues.
 This will let you scan through chapters that address issues related to the graphics in your portfolio.

 Knaflic (2015) is the book that preceded Knaflic (2020).
 It has more details about graphics principles and fewer exercises.
+(The links to these resources are no longer available, so you would need to find these books somewhere else.)